Tier-2-city homeowners go online to sell properties amid Covid

-New Delhi, March 22 (IANS) With digital adoption on the rise in India's real estate sector, tier-2 cities like Lucknow, Jaipur and Coimbatore have witnessed a two-fold rise in homeowners and landlords opting for online services to sell their properties during amid the pandemic, according to Magicbricks Owner Services consumer study.
+New Delhi: With digital adoption on the rise in India's real estate sector, tier-2 cities like Lucknow, Jaipur and Coimbatore have witnessed a two-fold rise in homeowners and landlords opting for online services to sell their properties during amid the pandemic, according to Magicbricks Owner Services consumer study.

 Landlords and homeowners are now looking for a host of specialised online services like getting a professional photo shoot done, creating a crisp content description, getting best online listings for quick and best responses, and having a dedicated relationship manager to close the deal, said a Magicbricks statement.